Free Primer Tm Calculator with SantaLucia/Owczarzy Math

-Calculate primer and oligo melting temperature with the SantaLucia nearest-neighbor method used by NEB and IDT.
+Calculate primer melting temperature with SantaLucia nearest-neighbor thermodynamics, Owczarzy salt correction, adjustable Na+, Mg2+, dNTP, DMSO, formamide, and oligo concentration settings.
 Get Tm, ΔH, ΔS, ΔG, suggested annealing temperature, and batch analysis for up to 1000 sequences without signup or server-side sequence upload.

 Input Parameters